 Professor Wilcox has a multidisciplinary background that ranges from an undergraduate degree in biology, through a master's degree in women's studies in religion, to interdisciplinary doctoral training in the sociology and history of religion, sexuality, and gender at the University of California, Santa Barbara (Ph.D.
 2000).
 This broad training has made her conversant in a variety of disciplines and methods - skills particularly useful for a scholar working at the intersection of the already interdisciplinary fields of religious studies and gender studies.

 Professor Wilcox has taught in the Gender Studies Program and the Religion Department at Whitman since 2003, and has spent several years as director or chair of each department.
-The courses she regularly teaches include: Religion and Society (which can be elected as either a Religion course or a Sociology course); Introduction to Gender Studies; Queer Religiosities; Queer Studies; Men and Masculinities; Religious Intolerance in the Contemporary U.S.; and New Religious Movements.
-This fall she will be teaching the Religion senior seminar and she will also introduce a new course, "Religion and Sexuality in Global Perspective."
-She also hopes to develop an introductory course in sexuality studies sometime in the next few years.
+The courses she regularly teaches include: Introduction to Gender Studies; Religion and Society (which can be elected as either a Religion course or a Sociology course); Religion and Sexuality in Global Perspective; Men and Masculinities; Queer Religiosities; Queer Studies; Religious Intolerance in the Contemporary U.S.; New Religious Movements; and the Senior Seminars for Gender Studies and Religion majors.
+Watch for a new introductory course in sexuality studies sometime in the next few years.